AlejandroME01/Tools/README.md

 A web-based calculator for European options using the Black-Scholes model, built with Streamlit.
 This application provides an intuitive interface for calculating option prices and visualizing various sensitivity analyses.

 ## Live Demo
-Access the calculator at: [Your Streamlit Cloud URL]
+Access the calculator at: (https://amebscalculatorapp.streamlit.app/)

 ## Features